 In my experience, a grayed-out Wi-Fi button usually indicates a hardware problem with the Wi-Fi antenna on your iPhone.
 On Robert’s model, an iPhone 4S, the Wi-Fi antenna runs directly under the headphone jack, and often times some debris or a little drop of liquid can short it out.

-A grayed-out Wi-Fi button can affect any model of iPhone, including the iPhone 4, iPhone 5, and iPhone 6 as well as the iPhone 7, iPhone 8, or iPhone X, even though none of these versions have a headphone jack.
+A grayed-out Wi-Fi button can affect any model of iPhone, even ones without a headphone jack.

 How Can I Tell If My iPhone’s Wi-Fi Antenna Is Damaged?